pivotal/docs-tap/scst-store/install-scst-store.hbs.md

       --values-file metadata-store-values.yaml
     ```

-    Where
+    Where:

-    * `--values-file` is an optional flag.
+    - `--values-file` is an optional flag.
 Only use it to customize the deployment
     configuration.
-    * `VERSION` is the package version number.
+    - `VERSION` is the package version number.

-    For example
+    For example:

     ```console
     $ tanzu package install metadata-store \